View the answers to the questions that people using this website to book or advertise a holiday cottage most often ask.

 We endeavour to provide a comprehensive description of everything you need to know about finding, booking an or advertising a holiday property on My Favourite Holiday Cottages.
-However if you have a questions that's not to be found on our FAQs, then feel free to ask.
+However, if you have a question that's not to be found on our FAQs, then feel free to ask.
 We'll endeavour to get an answer you ASAP.

 1. Do you charge a booking fee?

 No!
 My Favourite Holiday Cottages does not charge a booking fee to anyone booking a property on this site - or to the property's owner.

 2. What are the arrival/check-in and check-out/departure times?

 This can vary.
 By far, the most used arrival and departure times are Arrivals: After 4.00pm.
 Departure: 10.00am.
 However, check the specific times when booking.
 If you arrive early, bear in mind that you are unlikely to be admitted if the process of cleaning and preparing the cottage for you has not been completed.
 Some owners will agree on an arrival time so that they can be there to greet you and show you around.
 Others will provide you with key safe codes so that you can arrive at a time of your choosing after then specified earliest arrival time.

 3. Is car parking available at my chosen holiday cottage?

 If parking facilities are not mentioned in the cottage information, then do ask when making an enquiry.

 4. Can we bring our pets with us on holiday?

 Many cottages welcome pets.
 You can search for cottages using ‘pet-friendly’ or ‘dog-friendly’ as one of your search words.
 Some properties will limit the number of pets permitted or may have some criteria regarding their care.
 Ask about these before booking.
 The majority of cottages will make a small charge per pet per booking to cover the additional cleaning time required to remove dog-hairs etc. This should be displayed in their information.

 5. Is the cottage accessible to people with disabilities?